 Little Year comes first

 Preparations for the Chinese New Year celebrations begin on 28th January (That's the Solar date.
 The Lunar date is 23rd December) and last until New Years Eve (4th February).
 It's tradition to clean your house during this time, to sweep away bad luck.
 Sugar melons, baked wheat cakes and tofu soup are the food of choice during Little Year.

-This evening sees families enjoy the reunion dinner.
+This evening sees families enjoy the reunion dinner on 9th February.
 After dinner, children traditionally receive red envelopes and everyone waits up to see in the new year together.

-Then comes Spring Festival, which runs from 5th February until 19th February.
+Spring Festival runs from 10th February until 25th February.
 The first day of New Year was originally called Yuan Dan meaning "the beginning".
 It is a day of blessings and greetings between neighbours.
 The ancient Chinese analysed the stars, moon and weather to predict the fortunes of the year.
 Cleaning or sweeping are forbidden on this day, else good fortune may be swept away.
-Several other events follow the traditional new year on 5th, all incorporating traditions, food dishes (dumplings and baked bread among them), superstitions and beliefs.
+Several other events follow the traditional new year on 10th, all incorporating traditions, food dishes (dumplings and baked bread among them), superstitions and beliefs.

-Some of our restaurants will be celebrating Chinese New Year tomorrow.
-As th new year technically lasts until 19th February, it's the perfect excuse to dine out on any day of the week.
+Many of our restaurants will be celebrating Chinese New Year on 10th February.
+As the new year technically lasts until 24th February, it's the perfect excuse to dine out on any day of the week.